ashryaagr/Fairness.jl/README.md

 - Well structured and intutive design
 - Extensive tests and Documentation

+# Getting Started

+- [Documentation](https://www.ashrya.in/MLJFair.jl/dev) is a good starting point for this package.

 # Example
 Following is an introductory example of using MLJFair.
 Observe how easy it has become to measure and mitigate bias in Machine Learning algorithms.
 ```julia